Substance Abuse and Trauma Recovery

 Substance abuse almost always starts as a fun way of experimenting.
 Addiction takes hold because the brain identifies the substance as a source of happiness and pleasure for you.
 It might be soothing or numbing or might give you the confidence to fight through feelings, thoughts and memories.

-It can be tricky to know exactly when someone has crossed the line from substance abuse into addiction.
+It can be tricky to know exactly when someone has crossed the line from substance abuse into addiction and may need a detox and recovery program.
 The most telling sign is that they’re using alcohol or drugs to perform a function they don’t feel capable of sober.
 For example, if you use alcohol or drugs to relax or to lubricate social situations, you’re on a high-risk path.

 Trauma-informed therapy takes into account that you use drugs or alcohol to make yourself feel better.
 Traumatic events can make people feel threatened or unsafe, even if there’s no reason to feel that way.
 During group sessions, you’ll hear how your peers’ experiences have shaped their actions and learn how helpful confiding in other people is.

 Safety and security are a priority for our health care workers, so you’ll build a trusting relationship before they attempt to delve into your past experiences.
 During the recovery process, you’ll become empowered to handle situations that might have previously triggered you to use.
-Additionally, you’ll learn to replace guilt and shame with self-respect and self-compassion and develop your own healthy solutions to negative feelings.
+Additionally, our mental health services will help you learn to replace guilt and shame with self-respect and self-compassion and develop your own healthy solutions to negative feelings.